 As the ITI methodology sets out, a score is generated for a sample of procuring entities in a national or sub-national context.
 The individual scores are then used to generate an Index that compares the evaluated procuring entities.
 An overall score is also provided for the country or sub-country level.

 To generate these scores the ITI uses four dimensions with the first looking at the national or sub-national context and the remainder focussing on the procuring entities.
 They include: (i) the enabling environment for transparency (ii) processes and capacities to publish data (iii) ways of engaging citizens and (iv) information disclosure.

 Through such scoring, procuring entities are encouraged to improve their position and performance.
 Furthermore, stakeholders from government, private sector and civil society can understand the relative strengths and weaknesses of the sector in their various contexts and help improve it.

-After being successfully piloted in Guatemala and Honduras during 2019, the ITI is now being rolled out in Costa Rica, Honduras, Sekondi-Takoradi (Ghana), Uganda and Ukraine.
-As of July 2021, initial results of the ITI have been gathered from Costa Rica, Ukraine, and Honduras which are outlined below.
+After being successfully piloted in Guatemala and Honduras during 2019, the ITI was rolled out in Costa Rica, Honduras, Sekondi-Takoradi (Ghana), Uganda and Ukraine and their results are below.

 Overall score: 47.51